stpaultim/key/readme.md

 *   **Setting Value:** If a key value is submitted, the key provider sets it.
 *   **Obscuring Value:** A key provider can perform alterations to the key value in order to obscure it when editing.
 *   **Deleting Value:** If a key is deleted or the key provider is changed, the provider can delete the key value.
+*   **Filtering:** A list of keys, in a select field for instance, can be filtered to only include keys that use a certain provider.

 Key includes two key providers: